 How to Grow Potatoes

-Once Potatoes are growing and the foliage (haulm) is above the earth, earth up regularly, (see below) water potatoes in dry periods, and feed them, if you have time.
+Once Potatoes are growing and the foliage (haulm) earth up regularly, (see below) water potatoes during dry periods, and feed them, if you have time.
 If it is a reasonable summer with no blight, potatoes will grow with little attention.

-The main problem when growing potatoes is blight, which is described below.
+One of the main problems when growing potatoes is blight, which is described below.
 Essentially, it is an air-borne fungus which will strike if the conditions are right.
 Generally, this is a spell when it is warm and damp, and unfortunately there is no real cure for blight.

-- Take great care not to damage the top growth, especially when earthing up
+4. Take great care not to damage the top growth, especially when earthing up.

 Chitting Potatoes

 In Jan/Feb, some weeks before you are ready to plant out the potatoes, lay them on paper in a light cool room away from direct sunlight to allow the tubers to form shoots, as in image left.
-Chitting is often the first step to growing potatoes but not essential to a good crop.
+Chitting is the first step to growing potatoes.
+If you have time it is good to do but it is not essential to a good crop.

 Keep the potatoes out of direct sunlight in a cooler area, too much warmth and the shoots will be leggy.
 Chitting takes around 6 weeks by which time the shoots should be around 2.5cms long.

-It is advisable not to grow potatoes in the same ground each year or where you have grown tomatoes previously (which are the same family, Solanum) because of the risk of blight, which seems to be an increasing problem with wetter summers.
-Blight causes the foliage to turn yellow and collapse.
-Potatoes grown earlier in the year are less likely to be effected, which are earlies and salad potatoes.
+It is advisable not to grow potatoes in the same area of the garden or veg plot each year or where you have grown tomatoes previously (which are the same family, Solanum) because of the risk of diseases.
+Rotate the various crops, including potatoes and tomatoes.

 Ideally, to reduce the risk of disease, if space allows it is better not to grow any of the same veg in the same bed each year.
 For more information about which vegetables belong to the same family growing group and how to rotate your veg crop, see Crop Rotation.